-

 Born in Smithtown New York in 1971 and raised in Setauket New York.
 Music was always being played around the house as far as can be remembered.
 His oldest brother had guitars around the house so the learning process started around the age of 10.
 Beau developed his own style of guitar however through the years of practice on acoustic guitar the influences of the early pioneers of flatpicking and modern players alike are presented in the delivery of the music.

-Nicole Evans - Special Guest Vocalist
+Nicole Evans - Vocals

 Nicole bring her powerful voice to the band this season.